 The Company's Board of Directors is comprised of seven members.
-The Company's bylaws provide, and the terms of Madison County Financial, Inc.'s Board of Directors are classified, so that approximately one-third of the directors are to be elected annually.
+The Company's bylaws provide that the terms of Madison County Financial, Inc.'s Board of Directors are classified, so that approximately one-third of the directors are to be elected annually.
 The Company's directors are generally elected to serve for a three-year period and until their respective successors shall have been elected and shall qualify.
 Two directors will be elected at the Annual Meeting.
-The Company's Nominating Committee has nominated Warren R. Blank and David J. Warnemunde, each to serve as a director for a three-year term.
-Messrs.
-Blank and Warnemunde are current members of the Board of Directors, and each has agreed to serve as a director, if elected.
+The Company's Nominating Committee has nominated Jon M. Moyer and Carolyn S. Warren, each to serve as a director for a three-year term.
+Mr. Moyer and Ms. Warren are current members of the Board of Directors, and each has agreed to serve as a director, if elected.